KraXen72/CbzMerge/README.md

                         Specified by the format X Y. Only the Xth to Yth comic in the folder will be merged into the output file.
   -c, --chapters        Don't flatten the directory tree, keep subfolders as chapters
 ```
-## Features of this fork
+## credits
+- Based on [ComicMerge](https://github.com/khutchins/ComicMerge) by khutchins
+  - i did some pretty major modifications to support featuers below, but full credit to khutchins for the original code
+  - as per the ComicMerge's licence, ComicMerge or it's creator (khutchins) do not endorse or are associated with CbzMerge

+## feaures added in CbzMerge
-- also works without providing either range or prefix (merges all comics in folder)
+- works without providing either range or prefix (merges all comics in folder)
 - `-c`/`--chapters` flag, outputs a cbz with internally separated chapters by folders
 - `-f`/`--folder` flag, provide path to your comics that will be read & processed. comics there are not touched.
 - proper information about merging progress in stdout